pinecone-io/canopy/docs/library.md

 ### Step 1: Initialize global Tokenizer

-Tokenizer is an object that is responsible for splitting text into tokens, which are the basic units of text that are used for processing.
+The `Tokenizer` object is used for converting text into tokens, which is the basic data represntation that is used for processing.

-Resin uses a global tokenizer for chunking, token counting and more.
-You can initialize it with the following command:
+Since manny different classes rely on a tokenizer,  Resin uses a singleton `Tokenizer` object which needs to be initialized once.

+Before instantiating any other resin core objects, please initialize the `Tokenizer` singleton:

 ```python
 from resin.tokenizer import Tokenizer